 Hypospadias is a birth (congenital) defect in which the opening of the urethra is on the underside of the penis.
-The urethra is the tube that drains urine from the bladder.
+The urethra is the tube that carries urine and semen through the penis and outside the body.
 In males, the opening of the urethra is normally at the end of the penis.

-Hypospadias occurs in up to 4 in 1,000 newborn boys.
+Hypospadias occurs in about 1 in 200 newborn boys in the United States.
 The cause is often unknown.

 Symptoms depend on how severe the problem is.